Brand Storytelling & Business Story Library

-The Righteous Mind showed me what kinds of stories to tell depending which of the six moral foundations my audience holds dear.
+The Righteous Mind showed me what kinds of stories to tell depending on which of the six moral foundations my audience holds dear.
 This book provides you with a marvelous insight into the liberal and conservation mindsets as determined by their moral codes.
-SO much of our work is about showing you how to tell stories.
+So much of our work is about showing you how to tell stories.
 Haidt’s book helps you understand which stories to tell.

 Storytelling in Business

 The next resources are all about how to use storytelling in your B2B marketing to drive employee engagement, sales growth and create brand evangelists through the stories you tell and live.

 If there is one article on business storytelling that I send more than any other, it is legendary screenwriting coach Robert McKee’s interview in the Harvard Business Review: Storytelling That Moves People.
 This is where you can see how smart business leaders and content marketers are borrowing from Hollywood to create business stories to grow their professional services firms.
 Click to hear Robert McKee’s episode on the Business of Story podcast.